byexamples/byexample/docs/usage.md

 ```
 $ byexample -l python --timeout 0.0001 --ff test/ds/python-tutorial.v3.md
 <...>
-Got:
-**Execution timed out**
-Prompt not found: the code is taking too long to finish or there is a syntax error.
+File "test/ds/python-tutorial.v3.md", line 4
+Failed example:
+    from __future__ import print_function
+Execution timedout at example 1 of 4.
+This could be because the example just ran too slow (try add more time
+with +timeout=<n>) or the example is "syntactically incorrect" and
+the interpreter hang (may be you forgot a parenthesis or something like that?).
 <...>
-[FAIL] Pass: 0 Fail: 1 Skip: 0
+[FAIL] Pass: 0 Fail: 0 Skip: 0
 ```

 ### More options